SalDevGH/Swift-learning-project-childpuzzle/readme.txt

      that game

-After the player won, depending on the Auto-play settings, the game will start the next stage, or navigates back to the menu system when the feature is turned off.
+After the player won, depending on the Auto-play settings, the game will start the next stage or navigates back to the menu system when the feature is turned off.

 About the Beta version: